 Also on this date in 1904 the Pirates traded first baseman Kitty Bransfield, infielder Otto Krueger and outfielder Moose McCormick to the Philadelphia Phillies for minor league first baseman Del Howard.
 For details on this trade, please check out our article we posted here.

 Born on this date in 1960 was Pirates pitcher Jose DeLeon, who played for the team from 1983-86.
-Jose was a 3rd round pick of the Pirates out of high school in 1979.
-He climbed quickly through the minors, reaching AA at age 20 where he went 12-6 3.11 in 25 starts.
-He had a poor first season at AAA posting a 5.97 ERA but rebounded in 1983 and received a promotion to the majors at the end of July and pitched well in his 15 starts going 7-3 2.83 in 108 innings.
+He was a 3rd round pick of the Pirates out of high school in 1979.
+DeLeon climbed quickly through the minors, reaching AA at age 20 where he went 12-6, 3.11 in 25 starts.
+He had a poor first season at AAA posting a 5.97 ERA but rebounded in 1983 and received a promotion to the majors at the end of July and pitched well in his 15 starts going 7-3, 2.83 in 108 innings.
 In his first full season he threw nearly 200 innings and posted a respectable 3.74 ERA but the Pirates lost 87 games that year and his 7-13 record was the only losing record among the team’s five starters.

 The 1985 Pirates were a very bad team, they lost 104 games that year and DeLeon had a tough season, going 2-19 4.70.
 He was even moved to the bullpen late in the year to avoid 20 losses but a late season loss in relief shut him down for the year with the NL lead in losses, a feat he would repeat in 1990 with the Cardinals.
-Teammate Larry McWilliams posted that same 4.70 ERA as DeLeon but was able to pick up seven wins in less starts so while Jose pitched poorly he also didn’t have much help behind him.
-The next season Jose really struggled and after posting an 8.27 ERA in nine games, the Pirates traded him to the White Sox for Bobby Bonilla, who was a rule V pick the Pirates lost in December 1985.
-DeLeon had a 17-38 4.02 record with the Pirates and a career record of 86-119 3.76 in 415 games, 264 as a starter.
+Teammate Larry McWilliams posted that same 4.70 ERA as DeLeon, but was able to pick up seven wins in less starts.
+So while he pitched poorly, DeLeon also didn’t have much help behind him.
+The next season he really struggled and after posting an 8.27 ERA in nine games, the Pirates traded him to the White Sox for Bobby Bonilla, who was a rule V pick the Pirates lost in December 1985.
+DeLeon had a 17-38, 4.02 record with the Pirates and a career record of 86-119, 3.76 in 415 games, 264 as a starter.

 Paul Moskau (1953) Pitcher for the 1982 Pirates.
 Moskau pitched seven years in the big leagues(1977-83) with the first five spent with the Cincinnati Reds.
 He had a 28-22, 4.07 record in 79 starts and 48 relief appearances before coming to the Pirates as a waiver pickup right before Opening Day in 1983.
 For Pittsburgh, Moskau went 1-3, 4.37 in five starts and eight relief appearances.
 He also made four starts in the minors and got hit hard, going 0-4, 10.32 in 11.1 innings.
 He was released after the season.
 Moskau finished up his career with the Chicago Cubs the following season.